Jock Landale NBA Playoffs Player Props: Suns vs. Nuggets

 Jock Landale Insights vs. the Nuggets

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.
+- Landale's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- The Nuggets are the eighth-best defensive squad in the league, allowing 112.5 points per game.

-- In terms of assists, the Nuggets are ranked 15th in the NBA, conceding 25.7 per game.
+- On the glass, the Nuggets have allowed 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets are the third-ranked squad in the league at allowing threes, conceding 11.4 made 3-pointers per contest.
+- In terms of 3-pointers, the Nuggets are third in the league, conceding 11.4 makes per contest.

 Jock Landale vs. the Nuggets